 This recipe for Thai Yellow Chicken Curry with potatoes is based on a seriously amazing curry from a local restaurant!
 There’s a super easy secret that makes this yellow curry restaurant quality, and it’s as simple as what curry paste you use.
 Serve this savory curry with freshly steamed rice, chopped cilantro, and lime wedges for the best flavor.

 This is my favorite curry of all time, and I promise I’m not exaggerating.
-I love all curries from all types of cuisines, but this one has always had my heart.
-The inspiration for this one is based on #54 at our local favorite Thai restaurant.
+I love curries from all types of cuisines, but this one has always had my heart.
+The inspiration for this one is based on #54 on the menu at our local favorite Thai restaurant.

 Over the years I’ve tried to come up with a yellow curry that is even close, but I’ve mostly been disappointed.
 It wasn’t until I started using a specific curry paste which we’ll talk about below that I finally started getting some good results.

 I should also mention that the veggies I used here are based on what our local restaurant uses, and what I had in the fridge.
 You can use any mix of veggies you’d like, but this is the particular combination I come back to again and again.

 Watch how to make this Thai Yellow Chicken Curry